 Professional Summary

 Professional in the field of Data Science with 5+ years of experience in statistical analysis, data analytics, data modeling, and creation of custom algorithms.
 Application to the disciplines of machine learning and neural networks using a variety of systems and methods in training algorithms.
-Industry experience includes predictive analytics in marketing and advertising, political, geospatial and IoT.
+Industry experience includes predictive analytics in remarketing and advertising, political, geospatial and Internet of Things (IoT).
 Use of NLP and Computer Vision technologies.

 Experience with a variety of NLP methods for information extraction, topic modeling, parsing, and relationship extraction